nnethercott/new-blog/src/blog/vae.md

     <img src="/media/vae_post/mnist.gif" style="width: 50%; display: block; margin: 0 auto;">
 </div>

-Before diving into it, I thought I'd mention that I've included a quick refresher on the math behind VAEs at the end of this article if you're feeling rusty ;)
+Before diving into it, I thought I'd mention that I've included a quick refresher on the math behind variational autoencoders at the end of this article if you're feeling rusty ;)

 The main idea is to assume a prior on the latent space where each latent, $$z_{i}$$, of the encoded sample, $$x$$, has some probability, $$p$$